Spain Employer of Record

 - Christmas Day

-Employees are entitled to 14 public holidays per year, including eight national, four regional and two local holidays.
+Employees are entitled to 14 public holidays per year, including all eight national holidays plus four regional and two local holidays.
 The Spanish government may elect to observe holidays that fall on a weekend the following Monday.

-In the event of occupational illness or accident, the social security system pays 75% of the employee’s monthly compensation.
+In the event of occupational illness or accident, the social security system pays 75% of the employee’s monthly compensation beginning on the second day of absence.

-Collective agreements may provide additional benefits, which would require you to pay the difference between social security allowance and the employee’s salary.
+Collective agreements may provide additional benefits, which require the employer to pay the difference between social security allowance and the employee’s salary.

 Health insurance for Spanish employees is funded by social security, but some professionals, especially executive employees, often request supplementary health and life insurance or an allowance in lieu of additional coverage.